Karthikbr19/EVA/Session7/receptive_field_calculation.md

 ![Screenshot from 2019-06-19 11-52-55](/home/sanju/Desktop/Screenshot from 2019-06-19 11-52-55.png)

+## I couldn't able to complete this task.. i know this is wrong

 | Layer Number                        | Input | Output | Receptive Field | jumpIn |
 | ----------------------------------- | ----- | ------ | --------------- | ------ |
 | Input Channel                       |       |        | 1               | 1      |